signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="coCPUCodecTests"></a>
 ### coCPU Codec Tests

+As explained on the SigSRF page, coCPU refers to Texas Instruments, FPGA, neural net, or other non x86 CPUs available in the server.  coCPUs are typically used to (i) "front" incoming network or USB data and perform real-time, latency-sensitive processing, or (ii) accelerate computationally intensive operations (e.g. convolutions in a deep learning application).

-The following command lines specify coCPU cores.
+For transcoding, coCPU cores can be used to achieve extremely high capacity per box, for example in applications where power consumption and/or box size is constrained.
+The following command lines specify TI c66x coCPU cores.
 The first one does the same EVS WB test as above, and the second one does an EVS NB test.
 Both produce .wav files that you can listen to and experience EVS audio quality:

 ```C
 ./mediaTest -f1000 -m0xff -cSIGC66XX-8 -ecoCPU_c66x.out -itest_files/stv16c.INP -otest_files/c6x16c_j.wav